-- 1) Referees must be at least 18 years old. - 2) The Referee shall be the Chief Representative of APBA at APBA events and shall have broad authority, including but not limited to the following: - a) To remove any official or assistant at any time who in the opinion of the Referee, fails to perform satisfactorily. - b) To work with Race Committee in modifying the race course as may be deemed necessary to assure the safety of drivers and spectators; and - c) To postpone any competition for reasons of safety or forces beyond the control of APBA and/or the organizer. - 3) The Referee shall forward to the National Headquarters of APBA, as soon as feasible after an event, a report which shall include at least the following information: - a) Details of any accidents; - b) Details of protest or appeals received by the Referee in any decisions which they may have rendered in connection therewith; - c) Any action taken or penalties imposed; - d) General observations and recommendations pertaining to the event; and - e) Any other material that the Referee may deem appropriate or as the National Headquarters of APBA may request. - f) To serve as the Risk Manager and make sure that the event is in full compliance with all APBA rules and requirements.

-B. Assistant Risk Manager

-1) There may be more than one Assistant Risk Manager at any regatta.
+- 1) Referees must be at least 18 years old. - 2) The Referee shall be the Chief Representative of APBA at APBA events and shall have broad authority, including but not limited to the following: - a) To remove any official or assistant at any time who in the opinion of the Referee, fails to perform satisfactorily. - b) To work with Race Committee in modifying the race course as may be deemed necessary to assure the safety of drivers and spectators; and, - c) To postpone any competition for reasons of safety or forces beyond the control of APBA and/or the organizer. - 3) The Referee shall forward to the National Headquarters of APBA, as soon as feasible after an event, a report which shall include at least the following information: - a) Details of any accidents; - b) Details of protest or appeals received by the Referee in any decisions which they may have rendered in connection therewith; - c) Any action taken or penalties imposed; - d) General observations and recommendations pertaining to the event; and - e) Any other material that the Referee may deem appropriate or as the National Headquarters of APBA may request. - f) To serve as the Risk Manager and make sure that the event is in full compliance with all APBA rules and requirements. - B. Assistant Risk Manager - 1) There may be more than one Assistant Risk Manager at any regatta.
 The Assistant Risk Managers must be members of APBA and at least 18 years old.
 The Assistant Risk Managers are NOT members of the Race Committee and will have NO other duties than those concerning the SAFETY of the event.
-The Assistant Risk Managers must work with the referee to make sure that the event is in full compliance with all APBA rules and requirements.

-- 2) The Assistant Risk Managers will report any and all violations immediately to the Referee and have the authority to correct any violation.
-The Referee and Assistant Risk Managers must work together. - 3) Officials who have passed the previous year's test shall be grandfathered for a period of 45 days after the new test comes out.
+The Assistant Risk Managers must work with the referee to make sure that the event is in full compliance with all APBA rules and requirements. - 2) The Assistant Risk Managers will report any and all violations immediately to the Referee and have the authority to correct any violation.
+The Referee and Assistant Risk Managers must work together. - 3) Officials who have passed the previous year's test shall be grandfathered for a period of 45 days after the new test comes out. - c.
+Timer and Scorer - 1) The Timer and Scorer shall obtain, accurately compile, and record all necessary timing and scoring information for each racing competition.